Northumbria: Northumbria and Norse settlement

 In contrast, the Great Army was not as successful in conquering territory north of the River Tees.
 Some raids extended into that area, but no sources mention lasting Norse occupation and there are very few Scandinavian place names to indicate significant Norse settlement in northern regions of Northumbria.
-The political landscape of the area north of the Tees during the Viking conquest of Northumbria consisted of the Community of St. Cuthbert and the remnants of the Angle Northumbrian elites.
+The political landscape of the area north of the Tees during the Viking conquest of Northumbria consisted of the Community of St. Cuthbert and the remnants of the English Northumbrian elites.
 While the religious Community of St. Cuthbert "wandered" for a hundred years after Halfdan Ragnarsson attacked their original home of Lindisfarne in 875, The History of St. Cuthbert indicates that they settled temporarily at Chester-le-Street between the years 875–883 on land granted to them by the Viking King of York, Guthred.
 According to the twelfth-century account Historia Regum, Guthred granted them this land in exchange for establishing him as king.
 The land extended from the Tees to the Tyne and anyone who fled there from either the north or the south would receive sanctuary for thirty-seven days, indicating that the Community of St. Cuthbert had some juridical autonomy.
-Based on their positioning and this right of sanctuary, this community probably acted as a buffer between the Norse in southern Northumbria and the Angle Northumbrians rulers who continued to hold the north.
+Based on their positioning and this right of sanctuary, this community probably acted as a buffer between the Norse in southern Northumbria and the Anglo-Saxons who continued to hold the north.

 North of the Tyne, Northumbrians maintained partial political control in Bamburgh.
 The rule of kings continued in that area with Ecgberht I acting as regent around 867 and the kings Ricsige and Ecgberht II immediately following him.
 According to twelfth-century historian Symeon of Durham, Ecgberht I was a client-king for the Norse.
 The Northumbrians revolted against him in 872, deposing him in favour of Ricsige.
 Although the A and E recensions of the Anglo-Saxon Chronicle report that Halfdan was able to take control of Deira and take a raiding party north of the River Tyne to impose his rule on Bernicia in 874, after Halfdan's death (c.
 877) the Norse had difficulty holding on to territory in northern Bernicia.
 Ricsige and his successor Ecgberht were able to maintain an English presence in Northumbria.
 After the reign of Ecgberht II, Eadwulf "King of the North Saxons" (r.
 890–912) succeeded him for control of Bamburgh, but after Eadwulf's death, rulership of this area switched over to earls who were possible kinsmen or direct descendants of the royal Northumbrian house.

 Kings

 Æthelfrith (r.
 593–616)

-Æthelfrith was the first Angle leader to hold the thrones of both Deira and Bernicia, and so he ruled over all the people north of the Humber.
+Æthelfrith was the first Anglo-Saxon leader to hold the thrones of both Deira and Bernicia, and so he ruled over all the people north of the Humber.
 His rule was notable for his numerous victories over the Britons and the Gaels.